 Section 16-111.5(b)(5) of the PUA provides that the Agency "shall review, and may revise, the plan at least every 2 years" after the initial Plan.
-Further, "[t]o the extent practicable, the Agency shall review and propose any revisions to the long-term renewable energy resources procurement plan in conjunction with the Agency's other planning and approval processes" 68 conducted under Section 16-111.5 of the PUA.
-The Agency understands this to refer to the annual procurement plan development and approval process referenced in Section 16-111.5(d).69
+Further, "[t]o the extent practicable, the Agency shall review and propose any revisions to the long-term renewable energy resources procurement plan in conjunction with the Agency's other planning and approval processes" conducted under Section 16-111.5 of the PUA.
+The Agency understands this to refer to the annual procurement plan development and approval process referenced in Section 16-111.5(d).

 The Agency develops its annual plan in July and August of each year, publishes that plan for comment by August 15, receives comments on that plan over 30 days, and then files that plan with the Commission 14 days later.
 The IPA took a similar approach for this revised Long-Term Plan, but with certain modifications.
-The draft Revised Plan was published on August 15 of this year, but per the requirements of Section 16-111.5(b)(5)(ii) of the PUA, the Agency announced70 on September 3, 2019 a comment period of 45 days, resulting in a comment deadline of September 30, 2019.
+The draft Revised Plan was published on August 15 of this year, but per the

+&lt;sup>71 220 ILCS 5/16-111.5(b)(5)(ii)(B).